kaniapm/ansible_harbor/roles/docker/docker/README.md

-# Ansible : Playbook Harbor
+# Ansible : Playbook Docker

-The aim of this project is to deploy Harbor on Linux Vagrant instances.
+The aim of this project is to deploy a Docker instance on Vagrant instances.

 ## Getting Started